Geekly Update - 20 November 2015

-Is Apple planning to take 13,000 employees on a journey into outer space?
-Why does the government want all phones to have a 'kill switch'?
-And can you guess the Oxford Dictionary 2013 Word of the Year?
+Is this the end of stupid cat videos?
+Are pigeons replacing cancer doctors in California?
+What happens if you get stuck at the end of the Internet?
+And is Windows XP finally dead?
 Get answers to these burning questions, and the scoop on the latest tech news, in this edition of the Geekly Update.
 It's guaranteed to make you 146% smarter.
 Read, think and comment!

 The AskBobRankin Geekly Update